catehuang/Complexity_and_Sorting/readme.md

 3. Insertion sort
 4. Merge sort
 5. Quick sort
-6. Our own choice of sorting algorithm
+6. Our own choice of sorting algorithm (Radix Sort in our case)

 It also comes with a time-keeper so that we can see the running time of each algorithm.